-James K. Landau, a member of our Cannabis Law, Commercial Litigation and Appellate Practice groups, spoke on “Cannabis Law — Licensing, Ethics and Developing Case Law“, in a program hosted by the White Plains Bar Association.
+James K. Landau, a member of our Cannabis Law, Commercial Litigation and Appellate Practice groups, spoke as part of a panel discussion on “Burning Topics in Commercial Cannabis and CBD Litigation“, in a program sponsored by the Committee on Cannabis Law of the New York State Bar Association.